MorielHarush/Red-Team-Tools/README.md

 # Red-Team-Tools
-All the tools is not mine , the Copyright belongs to the creators of the files.
+Copyright belongs to the creators of the files.